cosmos/cosmos-sdk/ROADMAP.md

 **Breaking changes**

-* Renaming likely this release may well lead to a renaming of the repository to emphasize that it is a generalized framework.  `basecoin` and `basecli` executables will remain with generally unchanged usage.
+* Renaming likely: this release may well lead to a [renaming of the repository](https://github.com/tendermint/basecoin/issues/119) to emphasize that it is a generalized framework.  `basecoin` and `basecli` executables will remain with generally unchanged usage.
 * This will also provide a tx structure that is very different than the current one, and a non-trivial upgrade of running chains.

 The next release cycle involves a big upgrade to the core, especially how one can write modules (aka plugins) as well as configure a basecoin-based executable.
 The main goal is to leave us with basecoin as a single executable with a similar API, but create a new module/middleware system with a number of standard modules provided (and easy addition of third party modules), so developers can quickly mix-and-match pieces and add custom business logic for there chain.